sofiahanim/skinlesionclassificationDermAI/README.md

----

 # DermAI Skin Lesion Classification

 ## Project Overview
-DermAI is a Flask-based application designed to classify skin lesions using ML models that supports two model options which are:
+DermAI is a Flask-based application designed to classify skin lesions using ML models that supports two model options which are CNN (image-only) and CNN + Metadata (image with metadata)
-- **CNN** : which classifies images using CNN
-- **CNN + Metadata** : is enhanced classification with metadata like age, sex and anatomical site

 ---